 The regular cycle of generations continues for many other species too.
 Speckled Woods, which seemed to be in short supply earlier in the summer, have emerged in abundance in many areas in the last week or two.
 It was comfortably the most abundant butterfly I saw along the Cornish hedgerows and headlands during a week’s holiday at the end of August.
 Although they don’t generally visit flowers, gardens can be good Speckled Wood habitat, resembling the warm woodland glades that are their natural haunts.
 If you have a patch of long grass, then you may even have September Speckled Woods breeding in your garden, as their caterpillars feed on common grasses such as Cock’s-foot and Yorkshire-fog.

 Out in the countryside, Common Blue and Small Copper are on the wing (in the south at least) and both in better numbers than has been seen all year.
 Small Copper, in particular, has been very poor this year, not surprising really after its worst year on record in 2015, but many observers have noted a welcome upturn in its numbers in recent days.
 Common migrants such as Painted Lady and Clouded Yellow also seem to be a peak numbers at the moment after a nondescript year so far.

-With many gardens busier with butterflies now than they were earlier in the year and with Big Butterfly Count finished for 2016, it’s a great time to sign up for our Garden Butterfly Survey.
+With many gardens busier with butterflies now than they were earlier in the year and with Big Butterfly Count finished, it’s a great time to sign up for our Garden Butterfly Survey.
 You can record the butterflies that visit your garden throughout the year and it’s easy to report your sightings regularly.
 Whether you are already a Butterfly Conservation member or not, you can create your free Garden Butterfly Survey account at www.gardenbutterflysurvey.org.
 Once that’s done, you can then submit your sightings and help us learn more about how butterflies are faring in UK gardens this autumn and beyond.

 Head Of Recording